-Separating your food waste from your refuse is a great way to increase your recycling and protect the environment by reducing the amount of waste that goes to disposal.
+Separating food waste from your refuse is a great way to increase your recycling and protect the environment by reducing the amount of waste that goes to disposal.
 Recycled food waste is used to produce soil fertiliser and energy that goes back into the grid.
-Alternatively, some of your uncooked food waste can be composted; see how to do this on our composting page.

 What can go in:

 - Meat and fish - raw and cooked including bones